June 23, 2025, 1:26 pm | Read time: 2 minutes

 Read more: These iPhones will no longer receive the iOS 26 update

-How Adaptive Power Mode Works in iOS 26
+How the Adaptive Power Mode Works in iOS 26

 Particularly interesting is the learning capability of Apple’s Adaptive Power Mode.
 The iPhone analyzes the user’s daily behavior.
 When does intensive use occur, and when are there longer periods of inactivity?
 Are videos frequently streamed, or are only emails read?
 Based on this information, the system individually adjusts the energy-saving measures.
 The goal: a seamless and unobtrusive user experience while conserving the battery.